-Care Leavers and their children "come as a unit".
-Young people in care and care leavers with their own children are likely to miss out on the normal support that a grandparent might provide such as:

-- Financial support with rent, bills and buying essentials such as baby items - Being there when mums and dads need support, advice or a break from childcare - Offering flexible childcare to support working parents - · Helping provide stability around the family - · Help with homework and reading - · Helping to navigate benefits and childcare entitlement
+Care leavers and their children "come as a unit".
+Young people in care and care leavers with their own children are likely to miss out on the normal support that a grandparent might provide such as: financial support with rent or purchasing baby items; being there when mums and dads need support, advice or a break from childcare; helping provide stability around the family; help with homework and reading; helping to navigate benefits and childcare entitlement.

 Growing up in care means missing out on the role-modelling that comes as being part of a stable family.
-Care Leavers that become parents themselves may lack confidence, having not had the opportunity to learn the skills directly from their own parents.
+Care leavers that become parents themselves may lack confidence, having not had the opportunity to learn the skills directly from their own parents.